IntellAdapt2021/AlgebraAI/public/videos/README.md

 # Videos Folder

-This folder contains demo videos for the AlgebraAI landing page.
+This folder is available for storing video content for the AlgebraAI application.

 ## Supported Formats
 - MP4 (recommended)
 - WebM (for better browser compatibility)

-## File Naming
-- `demo-video.mp4` - Main demo video (MP4 format)
-- `demo-video.webm` - Main demo video (WebM format)

 ## Video Specifications
 - **Aspect Ratio**: 16:9 (landscape)